JaagaStartup/JaagaStartup.github.io/pages/events.md

 ## Terms

-- Community events and those relevant to the entrepreneurial ecosystem are usually supported at no cost.
-- Sunday events are almost always charged.
+- Sunday events are almost always charged as we have to arrange for staff cover.
 - Marketing and/or corporate events are also usually charged.
 - We will provide chairs, tables and basic AV equipment as required.
-Day of event operations and additional supplies will be your responsibility.
+Additional supplies will be your responsibility.
-- It's your responsibility to promote the event and get people there.
-If you tag us in social links we will reshare.
+- For public events, we will assist you in increasing outreach if you tag us in social links.
-- You need to make a full advance payment to block a space.
 - Damage to Jaaga Startup equipment, building or property will be charged to you.
 - When you leave you must clear the space provided and the premises such that it is as good (if not better) than how found it.
 - We do not share our mailing list but are happy to share event details with our communities over email and social media.